Hong Kong Alliance in Support of Patriotic Democratic Movements of China: Timeline

 On 10 September, the court rejected the bail application of Chow; Ho and Lee had not lodged one.
 The court also rejected a request for a public bail hearing.
 The same day, bail was denied to the five defendants in the national security data probe, with bail reporting restrictions however being lifted.
 All defendants pleaded not guilty.
 On 16 September, the Alliance published a statement saying that, following a police request from 10 September, it would delete its website and social media accounts that day, and publish information on a new platform.

 On 20 September, the Alliance disclosed identical, typed letters by Ho and Lee which recommended the dissolution of the organization at the special meeting scheduled for 25 September.
 On 24 September, Chow voiced opposition to the Alliance proactively disbanding, saying that this would be "severing any possibility of continuing to resist in the name of the Alliance", and that Lee and Ho "might have other considerations that cannot be stated [in their letters]".

 At the 25 September meeting, the Alliance decided to disband, with 41 members voting in favour and four against.
 Afterwards, Company Secretary of the Alliance Richard Tsoi told the press that he believed that "Hong Kong people, no matter in [an] individual capacity or other capacities, will continue commemorating June 4th as before."
 The assets of the Alliance, including the shuttered museum, were frozen by police on 29 September.
 The same day, an online archive of the museum became unavailable via the main internet providers in the city.

 On 22 October, the five Alliance members who were arrested on 8 and 9 September over the data refusal were granted bail.
-Chow and Simon Leung unsuccessfully attempted to refuse bail because its conditions included speech restrictions.
+Chow and Simon Leung unsuccessfully attempted to refuse bail because the conditions included speech restrictions.
 Chow remained in custody for her other national security charge.

-On 26 October, before liquidation procedures were completed, the Hong Kong Government struck the Alliance from the Companies Registry through an order from Chief Executive Carrie Lam.
+On 26 October, before liquidation procedures were completed, Carrie Lam, the chief executive, ordered the city's Companies Registry to strike the Alliance.
 A government statement called the operation of the Alliance as amounting to subversion.
 The step had been foreshadowed by Security Secretary Chris Tang in a letter to the Alliance on 10 September.
 One of the liquidators called the order "premature and unnecessary".